-For additional information see " - Developments in 2008 - Update on Potential Conversion to a Corporation" and "Risk Factors - Risks Relating to the Fund's Structure and Securities - Taxation of Income Trusts".
+For additional information see " - Developments in 2009 - Corporate Conversion" and "Risk Factors - Risks Relating to Capital Structure and Securities - Taxation of Income Trusts".

 Management Internalization

 Prior to June 30, 2006, all of the management functions for the Fund, PPC and the Fund's other direct and indirect subsidiaries were generally performed by the Manager pursuant to the Administration Agreement and the Management Agreement, and the Manager's shares were held by executive officers of PPC.
 PPC also directly employed executive officers and other employees to manage and administer the business affairs of the Fund, PPC and those other subsidiaries.
 However, on June 30, 2006, the external management arrangements were effectively eliminated as the Fund, through PPC, acquired all of the shares of the Manager and the Manager delegated all of its duties under the Administration Agreement and the Management Agreement to PPC (the "Management Internalization").
 As a result of the Management Internalization, all of the executive officers who previously managed and administered the business and affairs of the Fund through the Manager entered into employment contracts with PPC effective July 1, 2006 and are now compensated only by PPC, and all fees payable by PPC to the Manager pursuant to the Administration Agreement and the Management Agreement were eliminated effective June 30, 2006.